When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ1: What are the current research focuses and application scenarios of large language models in UAV systems?

 Based on analysis results, we have summarized the UAV workflow into the following four steps: \textit{Information Input, Task Planning, Control Execution, and Result Feedback}, which are shown in Figure~\ref{fig:fig3}.
 Each step is associated with specific tasks that LLMs assist with.
 In the \textit{Information Input} phase, LLMs support \textit{Multimodal Information Parsing} and \textit{Natural Language Command Parsing}.
 In the \textit{Task Planning} phase, LLMs are involved in \textit{Single-UAV and Multi-UAV Task Reasoning and Planning}, as well as \textit{RAG-based Decision Support}.
 The \textit{Control Execution} phase utilizes \textit{Control Logic and Command Generation/Optimization}.
 Finally, the \textit{Result Feedback} phase incorporates \textit{Information Summarization and Report Generation} and the development of \textit{LLM-based Chatbot}.

-The analysis of 74 research papers enabled us to identify nine tasks that LLMs currently undertake within UAV systems; the detailed characteristics of each task are summarized in Table~\ref{tab:tasks}.
-These nine tasks cover the entire workflow from information input to task planning, control execution, and result feedback.
-Specifically, they include: \textit{Natural Language Command Parsing (25/74,33.78\%), Multimodal Information Parsing (23/74,31.08\%), Single-UAV Task Reasoning and Planning (29/74,39.19\%), Multi-UAV Task Reasoning and Planning (11/74,14.86\%), RAG-based Decision Support (15/74,20.27\%), Control Logic and Command Generation (27/74,36.48\%), Control Logic and Command Optimization (9/74,12.16\%), Information Summarization and Report Generation (19/74,25.68\%), and LLM-based Chatbot (15/74,20.27\%)}.
-These task modules, as part of the intelligent UAV system workflow, can be flexibly selected based on specific scene requirements, supporting autonomous perception, intelligent decision-making, and multi-UAV collaboration capabilities in complex task environments.
-It should be noted that a single paper may involve multiple tasks, so the summed proportions exceed 100\%.
+Our analysis summarizes the nine tasks that LLMs currently undertake in UAV systems (see Table~\ref{tab:tasks}).
+These nine tasks cover the UAV workflow from information input to task planning, control execution, and result feedback.
+Specifically, they include: \textit{Natural Language Command Parsing (33.78\%), Multimodal Information Parsing (31.08\%), Single-UAV Task Reasoning and Planning (39.19\%), Multi-UAV Task Reasoning and Planning (14.86\%), RAG-based Decision Support (20.27\%), Control Logic and Command Generation (36.48\%), Control Logic and Command Optimization (12.16\%), Information Summarization and Report Generation (25.68\%), and LLM-based Chatbot (20.27\%)}.
+These task modules, as part of the intelligent UAV system workflow, can support autonomous perception and decision-making in complex environments.
+It should be noted that a single paper may involve multiple tasks, so the sum of the proportions exceeds 100\%.